pranavdubey1725/House-Price-Prediction/README.md

 Dataset Used
 train.csv — Housing dataset containing numerical and categorical features related to property size, location, and condition.

-Includes engineered feature: TotalBathrooms (combined total of full and half bathrooms).
+Engineered feature: TotalBathrooms (combined total of full and half bathrooms).

 Categorical variables encoded using one-hot encoding.